fpereiro/gotoB/readme.md

 ### Production mode

-If you invoke `B.prod` with a `true` argument (`B.prod (true)`), you'll turn on *production mode*.
+If you set `B.prod` to `true`, you'll turn on *production mode*.
 When production mode is on, gotoв's functions will stop validating inputs.
 This will make your application faster, but if any of these functions is invoked with invalid arguments, you will either experience silent errors or your application will throw an exception.
 It is recommended that you only set this variable on a production environment once your application has been mostly debugged.

+### Debugging

+gotoв stores a list of all the events fired into `B.log`.
+Since gotoв applications are built around events, This can be extremely useful for debugging an app.
+Instead of inspecting `B.log` with the browser console, you can invoke `B.eventlog`, which will add an HTML table to the page where you can see all the information about the events.

+The table presented by `B.eventlog` is ordered by time (so you can see what happened first and what later), it allows to track dependencies between events (if the context is passed in nested calls, see below) and it shows the time when the event was fired relative to the initial loading of the application (which allows for performance benchmarking).

+If one of gotoв's function is invoked with invalid arguments, an `error` event will be emitted.
+There's an `error` event listener that will print an error message, plus an invocation to `B.eventlog`.
+The end result is that you'll see the error as the last row of the eventlog immediately after the error happens.
+Note that this won't happen if `B.prod` is enabled.

+If you wish to turn off logging of events, (what happens if error?)

+B.r.log, turn off if needed.

+listeners vs events
+server: routes vs requests
+code: function definition vs function call

+interaction of events with the store. everything represented like this. store events.

 ### Saying events